etorres4/packaging-scripts/README.rst

 * addpkg - add a package to a repository and then automatically move its package tarfiles to that repository's respective cache directory
 * delpkg - remove a package from a repository by manipulating the db file, and then remove that respective package's tarballs in that repository's directory
 * fqo ("fuzzy pacman -Qo") - using fzf and mlocate, select a file and then pass that file to $(pacman -Qo)
+* pug2 - upload a gist of explicitly installed pacman packages

 addpkg
 ^^^^^^